UW System in talks to become a hub for vaccine administration

-With vaccinations underway across the state, the University of Wisconsin System is in talks with the federal government about becoming a COVID-19 vaccine distribution hub.
+With vaccinations underway across the state, the University of Wisconsin System is in talks with the federal government about becoming a COVID-19 vaccine administration hub.

 "We think that's exactly what the UW System should be doing in a time of pandemic," UW System Board of Regents President Andrew Petersen said in an interview Tuesday, Dec.
 22. "That's something that I'm incredibly proud of."